What is CAT?

 ).
 You will get to know about the important dates, application fee, MBA/PGP programmes and other essential information from the notification.

 CAT application form is to be submitted in an online mode only and you will have a time of around 40 days to apply for the exam.
-The exam is held at around 140 cities across the country.
+The exam is held at more than 140 cities across the country.
 The admit card is issued about a month before the CAT exam date.
 You will be required to access it from the official site.
 Separate admit cards are issued for the designated slot-1 or slot-2 of the exam.
 You are allowed to appear in one slot only.

 Who can appear for CAT exam?